Why are children so anxious and getting more so?

 After all, we have technology for keeping in constant touch with our kids, reassuring them and ourselves that we always have their backs.
 It makes us and them feel better鈥 so why not use it?

-The problem is imposing this amount of attention not only rewards the anxiety but encourages it to consume even more of the child鈥檚 life.
+The problem is imposing this amount of attention not only rewards the anxiety but

-In order to grow up, kids need to learn how to improvise when things go awry and take the next step when plans fall apart.
+Kids need to be problem solvers In order to grow up, kids need to learn how to improvise when things go awry and take the next step when plans fall apart.
 Anxiety will come.
 So will disappointments, grief, and, occasionally, even disaster.
 Sometimes our imaginations will be enough to make us panic, but sometimes our imaginations are just practice for the real thing.

 Children need to learn how to function with anxiety in the passenger seat.
 When we overprotect them, we deprive them of the practice needed to manage in the world and ensure that anxiety remains in charge.